jcook-200/jcook-200.github.io/_projects/audio-bluetooth-pcb.md

 ## Layout

-This PCB was a mixed signal PCB with audio, high speed digital and RF sections.
-As such, I decided to use a SIG/GND - GND - GND - SIG/GND stackup.
+This PCB was a <b>mixed signal PCB</b> with audio, high speed digital and RF sections.
+As such, I decided to use a SIG/GND - GND - GND - SIG/GND stack up.
 The traces on the top and bottom will connect power and signals while the GND layers will provide simple return paths to avoid EMI interfering with the sensitive analog/RF components.

 ![The first of the 4 layer PCB]({{ '/assets/images/projects/audio-to-bluetooth-layout-front.png' }})
 *Layer 1 of 4 (Top)*